Seethalakshmi Ramaswami College: History

-In 1951, Padmabhushan Shri N. Ramaswami Ayyar, the founding father of SRC, started the institution, after overcoming many unprecedented odds during a period when the society was neither conducive nor supportive to women’s education.
-He believed in the noble cause of promoting women’s empowerment through education, nurturing values and discipline in the background of Indian tradition and culture.
-The college which had its humble beginning with 11 students is now an acclaimed edifice of learning and research, producing thousands of graduates, post graduates and research scholars every year.
-The institution is proudly marching towards its platinum jubilee year, under the leadership of Shri R. Panchapakesan, the managing trustee of the institution.
+In 1951, N. Ramaswami Ayyar, the founding father of SRC, started the institution.
+He believed in the cause of promoting women’s empowerment through education, nurturing values and discipline in the background of Indian tradition and culture.
+The college had its beginning with 11 students.

-The institution serves the society by giving access to education to hundreds of first generation women learners to pursue tertiary education and research, at an affordable cost in an amiable ambience.
+The institution gives access to education to first generation women learners to pursue tertiary education and research, at an affordable cost.
 The Community college of the institution offers special entrepreneurial courses and vocational programmes to women students belonging to the socially and economically marginalized sections of the society.

 Academics

 The college offers 24 UG, 17 PG, 7 M.Phil., 8 Ph.D., 1 Community College programme and 3 B.Voc. programmes and more than 100 short term certificate courses.
 The curriculum is designed under OBE - CBCS framework.
-All the departments have highly qualified faculty members who have specialized in their respective disciplines.

-Each department is housed in a separate block and is attached with sophisticated laboratories, libraries and museums.
-The college also has a state-of-the-art centralized library facility, a language lab and a well-equipped computer center.

 The college was awarded DBT Star College status, recognizing the Life Sciences departments and the DST-FIST grant was awarded to the Postgraduate Physical Sciences departments.
-The college provides a congenial environment for research which has culminated in the generation of patents.
-The language departments engage themselves in materials production.

-The Arts, Commerce, Hospital Administration, Humanities, Languages, Management and Science departments of SRC are involved in innovative academic practices, making the institution a much sought after HEI in South India.
-The Community college and Vocational departments of the college have helped the students procure employment in government and private sectors and have produced many women entrepreneurs, especially from the rural community.